 Drywall Screws Are Driven Too Far

-Problem: The screws or nails driven too deep so that they break the surface of the paper face of the wallboard.
+Problem: The screws or nails are driven too deep so that they break the surface of the paper face of the wallboard.
 This is a bigger problem than you think because once the paper face is broken, much of the holding power of the screw or nail is lost.

 Misaligned Holes for Electrical Boxes